johnandrea/generate-gedcom/README.md

 - if a spouse will have a sibling or two
 - if a spouse will have grandparents

+On a modest computer:
+Generated 10 thousand individuals in about 1 second.
-Inital test generated one million individuals in about 32 seconds.
+Generated one million individuals in about 32 seconds.

 ## Limitations